SaltAndViChips/TTRPGNotes/Genesys/Liam Camp1/Items/Magik-Up!™️.md

 - A Placebo magic booster
-- Replacement mechanic for resource?
+- Reflavor for the Aember resource